WHO WE ARE

 Those whom God effectually calls, He also freely justifies by pardoning their sins and accepting them as righteous; not by anything in them or done by them, but for Christ’s sake alone, by imputing Christ’s active obedience unto the whole Law and passive obedience in His death as their sole righteousness.
 Faith is the lone instrument of justification, but is not alone in the person justified but is ever accompanied with all other saving graces and is no dead faith, but worked by love.

 Rom.
 3:24; Rom.
 8:30; 1 Cor.
 1:30-31; Rom.
 5:17-19; Gal.
 5:6; James 2:17,22,26

-They who are united to Christ, effectually called, and regenerated, having a new heart, and a new Spirit created in them, through the virtue of Christ’s death and resurrection are also farther sanctified by His Word and Spirit dwelling in them.
+They who are united to Christ, effectually called, and regenerated, having a new heart, and a new Spirit created in them, through the virtue of Christ’s death and resurrection are also further sanctified by His Word and Spirit dwelling in them.
 The dominion of the whole body of sin is destroyed and the several lusts are more and more weakened and mortified, and they are more strengthened in all saving graces to the practice of all true holiness without which no man shall see the Lord.
-Sanctification is throughout the whole man, yet is imperfect in this life, because there still remains remnant of corruption.
+Sanctification is throughout the whole man, yet is imperfect in this life, because there still remains a remnant of corruption.

 Acts 20:32; Rom.
 6:5-6; John 17:17; 1 Thess.
 5:23; Rom.
 7:18,23

 The grace of faith, whereby the elect are enabled to believe to the saving of their souls, is the work of the Spirit of Christ in their hearts.
 This is ordinarily brought by the ministry of the Word and the administration of baptism, the Lord’s Supper, prayer, and other means appointed by God.
 By this faith, a Christian believes whatsoever is revealed in the Word to be the true authority of God Himself.